Dev.Chan64's Blog

 Definition

-Refers to a state where decisions made without understanding the technical context or structural impact render the system inefficient or overdesigned, causing repetitive refactoring and structural distortion.
+This refers to a state in which decisions made without understanding technical context or structural impact make the system inefficient or overdesigned, producing repeated refactoring and structural distortion.

 Organizational Causes